 Left turns are one of the hardest maneuvers for teens to master.
 Be patient.
 New drivers often have difficulty judging the speed and distances of multiple lanes of oncoming traffic.
-Have them practice judging oncoming vehicles' distance from your vehicle by counting out loud the time it takes for an oncoming vehicle to reach your car from a designated point.
+Practice judging oncoming vehicles' distance from your vehicle by counting out loud the time it takes for them to reach your car from a designated point.